What travel insurance do I need?

 How big are the groups?

-Our maximum group size is 12.
-We operate a high staff/customer ratio to ensure your safety and enjoyment, therefore a full group of 12 would enjoy the support of 3 staff members and a support vehicle.
+For our point to point tours our maximum group size is 12.
+We operate a high staff/customer ratio to ensure your safety and enjoyment, therefore a full group of 12 would enjoy the support of 3 staff members and a support vehicle

 What support is offered?